 Capitol Hill Programming

-The Capitol Hill Roundtable series brings subject matter experts, members of the diplomatic corps and business leaders together to speak with Members of Congress and their staff about issues important to Korea and the transpacific partnerships between the U.S., ROK, and partner nations in the region.
+The Capitol Hill Roundtable series brings subject matter experts, members of the diplomatic corps, and business leaders together to speak with Members of Congress and their staff about issues important to the U.S.-Korea partnership.
 Past programs have discussed security, trade, and economic and workforce development, among other timely topics.
 Events intentionally seek a smaller audience to cultivate candid and productive discussions.

 Read Our 2021 CSGK Publication